Skelectric/coinbase_full_orderbook_scraper/README.md

 ## About The Project

-This is a Coinbase 'full' channel (level 3) orderbook scraping bot created primarily as a learning experience by somebody without a formal education in computer science or software engineering.
+This is a Coinbase 'full' channel (level 3) orderbook scraper created primarily as a learning experience by somebody without a formal education in computer science or software engineering.

 The code has not been audited or looked-over by any external party, and is very likely to be labelled a spaghetti code disaster by more experienced developers.
-Despite that, I'm proud of what I have created and what I've learned to be able to build this.

 Similarly, despite integration of Rust for the most computationally-intensive functions, memory-safety and thread-safety is not guaranteed nor expected.
 For example, the orderbook's entirely-custom AVL-tree implementation relies heavily on unsafe Rust, and although it has passed the unit tests I wrote for it, it fails Miri's experimental stack borrowing checks.